opencord/docs/profiles/comac/install/ciab.md

 If you do not have the [prerequisite hardware](../../../prereqs/hardware.md) to install COMAC we have you covered.
-You can get a complete CORD system together with the CORD platform, OMEC, COMAC profile, and an emulated data-plane using COMAC-in-a-Box (CiaB).
+You can get a complete CORD system together with the CORD platform, OMEC, and an emulated data-plane using COMAC-in-a-Box (CiaB).

 CiaB is a functional COMAC pod capable of running E2E tests.
 It takes about 25